This article has been reviewed by Wego’s editorial team to ensure that the content is up to date & accurate.

 The e-passport is gradually becoming the world standard in travel documents.
 The government of Pakistan has recently launched the country’s electronic passport to facilitate easy and secure international travel for Pakistani citizens, especially those residing abroad.

-With this facility soon to be available to Pakistanis, lets us understand the key features and benefits of having an e-Passport over a traditional passport.
+In this article, Wego has covered the key features and benefits of having an e-Passport over a traditional passport.

 Pakistan e-Passport news